 James Collins, BBC iPlayer Ireland, Venus Press:2012

-Madhur Gautam, Debt Relief for the Poorest: An OED Review of the HIPC Initiative;
+Madhur Gautam, Debt Relief for the Poorest: An OED Review of the HIPC Initiative from an American Address.

 Dr Andrea F Presbitero, Dr Marco Arnone : Debt Relief Initiatives: Policy Design and Outcomes